zwdzwd/transvar/docs/source/annotation_from_cdna_level.rst

       chr2:g.169833205G>T/c.1198-8C>A/.	inside_[intron_between_exon_10_and_11]
       CSQN=IntronicSNV;source=CCDS

-Or in the UTR region, e.g.,
+Or in the 5'-UTR region, e.g.,

 .. code:: bash